** For information on getting started with the Dribl app please look here. **

 Frequently asked Questions:

-What happens if you are playing a HOME game AWAY FROM HOME or ANY game at a NEUTRAL GROUND?
+What happens if you are playing a HOME game away from home or ANY game at a NEUTRAL ground?

 What happens if you are playing an AWAY game at a BDFC ground?

-If you are playing an away game at a BDFC home ground, then your team needs to provide a GO volunteer for your game.
+Your team needs to provide a GO volunteer for your game.
 This includes club derby games.

 What happens if you are playing a mid-week night game at a BDFC ground?